ifox12/camel/README.md

-# camel
+# Camel
-Clone of the camel game written in Python
+Simple clone of the camel game written in Python